sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Encyclopedic Knowledge

 At 1st-level you gain an expertise die on all Science checks and for you expertise dice in the Science skill can be upgraded to d12, exceeding the usual limit on expertise dice.
 In addition to your personal wealth of information, you also know how to quickly scour digital databases to find whatever answer you might need.
-When you make a skill check related to scientific knowledge (such as those made to identify a lifeform, natural phenomenon, or technology) and you have access to a computer network, you can supplement your knowledge with the computerís database as an action.
+When you make a skill check related to scientific knowledge (such as those made to identify a lifeform, natural phenomenon, or technology) and you have access to a computer network, you can supplement your knowledge with the computer√≠s database as an action.

 When you do, you treat a d20 roll of 9 or lower as a 10.